SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson Redbee EPG.md

 The following settings can be configured:

-- **Enable Asset Polling**: Enables or disables the polling for new XML files on the EPG/TVA server.If this is disabled, no new programs will be added and the timeline with existing programs will not receive updates.
+- **Enable Asset Polling**: Enables or disables the polling for new XML files on the EPG/TVA server.
+  If this is disabled, no new programs will be added and the timeline with existing programs will not receive updates.
 - **Amount of Files to Process at Once**: The maximum number of files that will be downloaded before they are processed.
-- **Gap Resolution**: Determines how big the distance between two programs must be before it is recognized as a gap.If the difference between the end of a program and the beginning of the next program is higher than or equal to this parameter, a gap will be detected.
+- **Gap Resolution**: Determines how big the distance between two programs must be before it is recognized as a gap.
+  If the difference between the end of a program and the beginning of the next program is higher than or equal to this parameter, a gap will be detected.
 If the resolution is 0, the start time of the new program and the end time of the finished program must be exactly the same.
 - **Keep locations for**: Determines for how many days entries in the **Program Location Table** are kept in the database.
 - **EPG Backward Limit** and **EPG Forward Limit**: These parameters determine the time range of the EPG timeline.
 - **Status**: Indicates what the driver is currently is doing.
 Examples of Status values can be "Idle", "Processing Files", "Adding Resources", "Deleting Content", etc.